greg/CyclicCoding/README.md

 There is one referenced element, the action queue.
 It is also the root element, and so the root element is encoded as a reference `#0`.

 Each of the actions also references `#0` as its queue.
 Thus the cycle is correctly encoded and can be reconstructed.

+# Contributing

+Contributions are welcome!
+Just fork the repo and open a pull request to the master branch when you're done.
+Please try to write a comprehensive description of what you're contributing.

+The [issues](./issues) page is a good place to start, and the [discuss tag](./labels/discuss) has issues which are open for discussion — a good place to contribute without writing any code :)